-However, considering the frequently enacted historical injustices narrative against the two Muslim regions;63 the deliberate attempts to nullify land waafs through legislations (e.g. the Mazrui Lands Repeal Act, 1989); and the impunity with which the NCCK negotiated the leasehold agreement with the WCK, it suggests that a complex configuration of interests were at play in the contestation for religio-political and economic spaces in the region that manifested in the waaf incident.
-The NCCK violated the lease agreement with support from political elites and state administration epitomized by the President during the inauguration of the center whose presence could not have merely been coincidental.64 Precisely, the President's alleged executive order to the WCK (read Muslims) to terminate their claims of ownership of the waaf land was laden with political power and symbolic violence meant to intimidate the minority Muslims to recognize the prevailing officialdom (read Christian) after the fall of the sultanate.
-Consequently, "keeping in mind the political realities of that time", writes al-Mazrui (2004:12), "when none could safely be seen to resist or opposed presidential directives", dismemberment of the waaf passes for a political duel between Muslims and the Christian political elites.
+However, considering the frequently enacted historical injustices narrative against the two Muslim regions; the deliberate attempts to nullify land waqfs through legislations (e.g. the Mazrui Lands Repeal Act, 1989); and the impunity with which the NCCK negotiated the leasehold agreement with the WCK, it suggests that a complex configuration of interests were at play in the contestation for religio-political and economic spaces in the region that manifested in the waqf incident.
+The NCCK violated the lease agreement with support from political elites and state administration epitomized by the President during the inauguration of the center whose presence could not have merely been coincidental.
+Precisely, the President's alleged executive order to the WCK (read Muslims) to terminate their claims of ownership of the waqf land was laden with political power and symbolic violence meant to intimidate the minority Muslims to recognize the prevailing officialdom (read Christian) after the fall of the sultanate.
+Consequently, "keeping in mind the political realities of that time", writes al-Mazrui (2004: 12), "when none could safely be